Outburn-IL/foob-docs/solution-description.md

 FUME conversion and transformation engine Community Edition can be downloaded from the [Outburn GitHub repository](https://github.com/Outburn-IL/fume-community)

-In addition, it is possible to start your jorney into the FUME world for free - [**FUME Playground** designer Sandbox](https://try.fume.health) allows creating FUME conversion maps and moving them into the Community FUME for further usage of  **FUME mapping engine**.
+In addition, it is possible to start your journey into the FUME world for free - [**FUME Playground** designer Sandbox](https://try.fume.health) allows creating FUME conversion maps and moving them into the Community FUME for further usage of  **FUME mapping engine**.
 For importing FUME Conversion maps created using Playground into the FUME Community Version, Please use the following procedure:

-> FUME maps export-import procedure
+> FUME mapping export-import step-by-step instructions

-Here is the procedure
+1. Once the FUME mapping is saved within the FUME Playground

 > Dataflow